fomightez/sequencework/plot_expression_across_chromosomes/README.md

 resulting (combined) level metric for the replicates, such as the mean TPM for your "wild-type" samples and your mean TPM for your experimental samples.
-In the future there will be a related script for "raw" results produced by Salmon or HTSeq.
+In the future there will be a related script for "raw" results produced by Salmon or HTSeq-count.
 The hope being you just need to point the script at the raw data files and it will automagically handle the combining and produce a plot showing the expression of genes across the chromosomes.